MarcDiethelm/xtc/README.md

 ## Differences to Terrific Composer

 - The default tag of a generated wrapper for a markup module is SECTION instead of DIV.
+- Dierctories containing module skins are called 'skins' instead of 'skin'.
+This default can be changed however.

 ## What xtc does not do (yet)